Jared Auerbach is enthusiastic about fishing.

 3. Be bendy together with your dinner plans

 “Their thoughts have been opened,” Auerbach said.
-“Four years later, they’re promoting dogfish, skate, redfish, scruff, all these objects you’d by no means assume a university would be capable of handle.
+“Four years later, they’re promoting dogfish, skate, redfish, scruff, all these objects you’d by no means assume a university would be capable of handling.
 The chefs love it.”

-And, he said, consumers can learn how to find it irresistible too.
+And, he said, consumers can learn how to find it irresistible, too.